 Module Teachers: Dr Ben Green, Dr Claire Hurley

 This module aims to cover the basics of clean room technologies and device fabrication.
 The specifics of diamond processing will be addressed in context with silicon technologies.
 The operation of basic semiconductor devices will be explained.

 Module Teacher: Dr Gavin Morley

-Students will achieve a basic grounding in the physics and application of quantum devices based on nitrogen vacancy centres (NVC) in diamond.
-They will learn about principles of operation; advantages and challenges of diamond; device design and manufacture.
-They will gain practical experience in optics and spintronics experiments.
-There will be a focus on single NVC for quantum computing and magnetometry.
+Students will achieve a basic grounding in the physics and application of quantum devices based on nitrogen vacancy centres (NVC) in diamond in the context of condensed matter physics.
+They will learn about the principles of operation and device designs for using NVC in quantum computing and magnetometry.
+The advantages and challenges of diamond will be covered.
+Students will gain practical experience in optics and spintronics experiments including quantum control of a single spin.